-Fabricated using the revolutionary, complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7365 is a low-power, single-supply, 2.7-V to 5-V, six-channel integrated video buffer.
-It incorporates three standard-definition (SDTV) and three high-definition (HDTV) filter channels.
-All filters feature bypassable sixth-order Butterworth filter characteristics that are useful as digital-to-analog (DAC) converter reconstruction filters or as analog-to-digital converter (ADC) anti-aliasing filters.
+Fabricated using the revolutionary, complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7364 is a low-power, single-supply, 2.7-V to 5-V, six-channel integrated video buffer.
+It incorporates three SDTV filters and three Full-HD (also known as True-HD) HDTV filters.
+All filters feature bypassable sixth-order Butterworth characteristics that are useful as digital-to-analog converter (DAC) reconstruction filters or as analog-to-digital converter (ADC) anti-aliasing filters.

-The THS7365 has flexible input coupling capabilities that can be configured for either ac- or dc-coupled inputs.
+The THS7364 has flexible input coupling capabilities, and can be configured for either ac- or dc-coupled inputs.
 The 300-mV output level shift allows for a full sync dynamic range at the output with 0-V input.
-The ac-coupled modes include a transparent sync-tip clamp for composite video (CVBS), Y', and R'G'B' signals with sync.
-AC-coupled biasing for C'/P'B/P'R channels can easily be achieved by adding an external resistor to V{S+} .
+AC-coupled modes include a transparent sync-tip clamp for CVBS, Y', and G'B'R' signals.
+AC-coupled biasing for C'/P' ${\rm B}$ /P' ${\rm R}$ channels can easily be achieved by adding an external resistor to V ${\rm S+}$.

-The THS7365 is an ideal choice for all video buffer applications.
+The THS7364 is an ideal choice for a wide range of video buffer applications.
 Its rail-to-rail output stage with 6-dB gain allows for both ac and dc line driving.
-The ability to drive two lines per channel, or 75- Ω loads, allows for maximum flexibility as a video line driver.
-The 20.7-mA total quiescent current at 3.3 V and 0.1 μ A (disabled mode) makes it an excellent choice for power-sensitive video applications.
+The ability to drive two lines, or 75- Ω loads, allows for maximum flexibility as a video line driver.
+The 23.4-mA total quiescent current at 3.3 V and 0.1 μ A (disabled mode) makes it well-suited for systems that must meet power-sensitive Energy Star® standards.

-The THS7365 is available in a TSSOP-20 package that is lead-free and green (RoHS-compliant).
+The THS7364 is available in a TSSOP-20 package that is lead-free and green (RoHS-compliant).

 Figure 1.
-Single-Supply, DC-Input/DC-Output Coupled Video Line Driver
+Single-Supply, DC-Input/DC-Output Coupled Video Line Driver processes.